Passengers of the Titanic

-The ship's passengers were divided into three separate classes determined by the price of their ticket: those travelling in first class—most of them the wealthiest passengers on board—including prominent members of the upper class, businessmen, politicians, high-ranking military personnel, industrialists, bankers, entertainers, socialites, and professional athletes.
-Second-class passengers were predominantly middle-class travellers and included professors, authors, clergymen, and tourists.
+The ship's passengers were separated into three separate classes determined by the price of their ticket: those travelling in first class—most of them the wealthiest passengers on board—including prominent members of the upper class, businessmen, politicians, high-ranking military personnel, industrialists, bankers, entertainers, socialites, and professional athletes.
+Second-class passengers were predominantly middle-class travelers and included professors, authors, clergymen, and tourists.
 Third-class or steerage passengers were primarily immigrants moving to the United States and Canada.